to be held in CE PRIMARY SCHOOL at 2.30 p.m. on

 welcome.
 To be judged in school year age groups.
 Please mark your entries clearly

-with your name, class, and age.
+with your name, class, and age (and school if not at Sissinghurst Primary School)

 ENTRIES MUST BE STAGED BY 10.30AM.